jjmora/THP-Gossip-Project-First-Views/README.md

 The Gossip Project

+Moussaillons Juan, Daniel, Kevin, David summer 2020

-First Views
+First Views + CRUD (Create, Edit, Delete)

 * For testing clone the repo
-* Bundel install
+* Bundle install
 * Check if all the migrations are up
 * Create the database
 * Seed => db:seed